Inferring the Energy and Distance Distributions of Fast Radio Bursts using the First CHIME/FRB Catalog: Results

 One advantage of using maximum likelihood methods with binned data, as was mentioned in Section~\ref{sec:methodology}, is that a goodness-of-fit statistic can be simultaneously obtained \citep{pdg2020}.
 Maximizing the likelihood $\mathcal{L}(\bm{\lambda})$ is equivalent to maximizing the likelihood ratio $\xi (\bm{\lambda})$, and thus is also equivalent to minimizing the quantity $-2 \log \xi (\bm{\lambda})$.
 We define the quantity $T = -2 \log \xi (\bm{\lambda})$.
 For Poissonian data, this expression takes the form

 The smaller the value of $T$, the better the data $n_{ij}$ agree with the model $\zeta_{ij}$.
 If Wilks' theorem holds, then the minimum of $T$ follows a $\chi^2$ distribution \citep{wilks1938}, and the value can be interpreted as a $p$-value.
 However, one of the conditions of Wilks' theorem is that the sample size must be large, which our binned data do not satisfy.
 Thus, to quantify the goodness of fit, we aim to estimate the null distribution of $T$ by Monte Carlo simulations.
 We generate 10,000 Monte Carlo samples of Poissonian-distributed $n_{ij}$ from our $\zeta_{ij}$ and calculate the test statistic $T$.
 The results of the Monte Carlo simulations are in Figure~\ref{fig:mock_Ts}.
 Based on this statistic, over 100 runs, $\approx$25\% of the simulations have a worse fit than our best-fit model prediction.
 In other words, we have estimated a $p$-value of 0.25 where in 10,000 different realizations of the data, the model $R(F,\dm | \bm \lambda)$ was a worse fit.
-This estimated $p$-value is consistent with the conclusion that our model matches the data reasonably well, albeit with room for improvement in some combination of the model details, the collected data, and our treatment of observed selection effects.
+To reiterate, this $p$-value represents the fraction of data realizations drawn from the best-fit model that are a better fit to the data.
+Therefore, a $p$-value of 0.25 indicates that the model is neither an anomalously bad nor good fit (i.e., overfit) to the data.
+Thus, this estimated $p$-value is consistent with the conclusion that our model matches the data reasonably well, albeit with room for improvement in some combination of the model details, the collected data, and our treatment of observed selection effects.